-The approach to bet PLACE is betting on all horses which are predicted to be the first 3 placed in the race, and the calculation is same as above.
-Figure 4.29 shows the cash balance of betting PLACE according to the predicted place.
+The approach to bet PLACE is that betting on all horses which are predicted to be the first 3 placed in the race, and the calculation is same as above.
+The following figure shows the cash balance of betting PLACE according to the predicted place.